Operations

 SVUSD STEAM Expo

-Our team participated in the SVUSD STEAM expo where we had the opportunity to design a demonstration to showcase the FTC program.
-We coordinated with another FTC teams we helped to start in 2021, allowing the people at the expo to discover what FIRST Tech Challenge is about.
+Our team participated in the SVUSD STEAM Expo where we had the opportunity to design a demonstration to showcase the FTC program.
+We coordinated with other FTC teams we helped to start in 2021, allowing the people at the expo to discover what FIRST Tech Challenge is about.
 We reached just over 250 people with this event and many incoming students showed interest in joining the team in future years.

 Pioneer Showcase